arelate/theo/README.md

 More helpful commands:

-`theo list-installed` - will print all currently installed games
+`theo list -installed` - will print all currently installed games

-`theo reveal-installed <gog-game-id>` - will open the directory containing game installation
+`theo reveal -installed <gog-game-id>` - will open the directory containing game installation

 ## macOS requirements for Windows games